RISE-Maritime/liaison/README.md

 > :warning: **Currently in development!**

+> :information_source: **Rust Implementation**: Liaison has been ported from C++ to Rust for improved memory safety, performance, and maintainability.
+The Rust version is fully compatible with the original C++ implementation.

 Liaison is an open-source tool designed to simplify the sharing of Functional Mock-up Units (FMUs) both within and between organizations.
 It addresses two specific challenges:

 1. Platform and environment compatibility — when an FMU cannot be easily packaged to run across different operating systems (e.g. Linux, Windows) or when the target environment lacks required dependencies (e.g., MATLAB runtime).